Anadea/anadea_blog/content/posts/ai-driven-software-development-guide-for-businesses/index.md

 Then, each use case should be placed on an impact and feasibility matrix.

-Here’s what this matrix traditionally looks like.
+Here's what this matrix traditionally looks like.

 ![](graphic.png)